 Wild… but true.
-A friend of mine recently had a customer experience that was so gloriously imperfect that it created a committed, engaged customer before she had even sampled the company’s product.
+A friend of mine recently had a customer experience that was so gloriously perfect that it created a committed, engaged customer.
+Even before she had sampled the company’s product.

 It began as a pretty simple digital transaction.
 She placed an order to receive a regular shipment of product from a company.
 Something many of us have done a few times.
 In this case, it was a regular monthly delivery of wild-caught salmon from the Wild Alaskan Company.